Our experts answered Most Frequently Asked Database Testing Interview Questions for Freshers and Experienced Candidates:

-Q #12: What do you mean by DBMS?
+Q #12) What do you mean by DBMS?

-Ans: A database is a structured set of data and a database management system (DBMS) is a computer software applications that create communication network between users, others applications and database to store, modify, and extract information from a database.
+Answer: A database is a structured set of data.
+Database Management System (DBMS) is a computer software application that creates a communication network between users, other applications and the database to store, modify, and extract information from a database.

-Q #13: What do you mean by DML?
+Q #13) What do you mean by DML?

-Q #14: What do you mean by DCL commands and explain the types of commands used by DCL?
+Q #14) What do you mean by DCL commands and explain the types of commands used by DCL?

-Ans: Data Control Language (DCL) is a component of SQL, controls the use of data stored in a database.
+Answer: Data Control Language (DCL) is a component of SQL, controls the use of data stored in a database.

-Grant = The command facilitates users to access privilege to database
+- Grant: The command facilitates users to access privilege to database

-Revoke = Stop permitting users to access the database
+- Revoke: Stop permitting users to access the database

-Q #15: What do you mean by white box testing and black box testing?
+Q #15) What do you mean by white box testing and black box testing?

-Q #16: Does QTP support SQL queries, how to use SQL queries in QTP?
+Q #16) Does QTP support SQL queries, how to use SQL queries in QTP?